How to plan a successful corporate event

 Do you want your corporate event to be successful?
 It’s the perfect way to foster a community and strengthen the bond between colleagues, so don’t forget to add fun activities!
 From booking a conference room in a fancy hotel to renting party houses in the middle of nature, the possibilities are wide.
 But here are the essential tips you must not forget:

 You need to define the purpose of the event.
 Who are you inviting?
 What expectations will they have?
 Would you need to contact speakers for the event?
 This is the first step to begin planning all the rest.

-Here are some of the most common objectives for corporate events: making the team bond, motivate the personnel (especially for sales department), entertain managers, create press coverage, a recap of the highlights of the year, board retreats, seminars, and so on.
+Here are some of the most common objectives for corporate events: making the team retreat, motivate the personnel (especially for sales department), entertain managers, create press coverage, a recap of the highlights of the year, board retreats, seminars, and so on.

 2. What’s the budget?

 Ask yourself how much you are willing to spend.
 And don’t overestimate how much can you spend.
 Once you set the budget, divide it into all the different expenses, like venues, food, invitations, activities, shows, decoration and so on.
 Also, bear in mind that you need to allocate part of the money for unforeseen costs.